metabase/static-embedding-reference-apps/node/README.md

 ## Prerequisites

-- You should have already completed the setup detailed in the [README](../README.md) for this repository, which shows you how to get an instance of Metabase up and running in the [metabase](../metabase) directory of this repository.
+- **Metabase**.
+You should have already completed the setup detailed in the [README](../README.md) for this repository, which shows you how to get an instance of Metabase up and running in the [metabase](../metabase) directory of this repository.

 - **Node**.
 You'll need [Node](https://nodejs.org/en/) installed on your machine to run the application.